guprwanda/trunkclub.github.io/source/_posts/2013-09-20-moving-from-tumblr-to-octopress.md

   - blogging
   - tumblr
   - prose.io
-  - travis-ci
+  - "travis-ci"
 ---

 At Trunk Club, we love technology.
 It's at the core of our business and helps enable us to provide an amazing user experiences both internally and externally.
-So when asked recently to help provide opinion on our Tech Blog, I was both flattered--until I saw our Tech Blog was hosted on Tumblr.
+So, when asked recently to help provide opinion on our tech blog, I was excited for opportunity --until I saw the blog was hosted on Tumblr.

 What's wrong with Tumblr?
-Nothing, really, except that, as an engineer who's been maintaining a technical blog for the last 5 years, I found it difficult to put words--let alone opinion--on a platform I myself didn't embrace.
+Nothing, really, except that, as an engineer who's been maintaining a technical blog for the last 5 years, I found it difficult to put words--let alone words with a opinion--on a platform I myself didn't embrace.
 So before writing these words, I felt compelled to move our tech blog away from Tumblr.
 Read on to learn about the Octopress migration, and how to set up a wicked quick, CMS-free blog with free hosting and then some.

 <!-- more -->